appium/appium-xcuitest-driver/docs/guides/run-prebuilt-wda.md

 The same thing can be achieved with the `appium:derivedDataPath` and `appium:usePrebuiltWDA` capabilities, but this may fail if `xcodebuild` cannot find or handle the `.xctestrun` file properly.
 The stability depends on Xcode.

+`appium:prebuildWDA` let XCUITest driver build the WDA before running it, then it handles the session with `appium:usePrebuiltWDA`.
+It might help to skip some preparation with `appium:usePrebuiltWDA` capability.

 ## Capabilities for Prebuilt WDA with `appium:prebuiltWDAPath`